EnzoBnl/enzobnl/bd.md

      - maps through records
      - produces 0 to *n* output record(s) for each input record
   3. **Partitioner**:
-     - Organizes mapper output's records into partitions, each partition is intended to be fetched by a single and different reducer node.
+     - organizes mapper output's records into partitions
+     - each partition is intended to be fetched by a single and different reducer node.
-  5. *Sort*: Sort records within partitions on key.
+  4. *Sort*: Sort records on *key* within each partitions.
-  6. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
-Combiner output's type is the same as Mapper one.
+  5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
+     - On each sorted partition akes mapper output records Combiner output's type is the same as Mapper one.
 Combiner reduces the size of partitions and save network bandwidth.
 - Reduce phase on reduce nodes:
   1. *Fetch*: Access (mainly through network connection) to Map phase output written on HDFS.
   2. *Sort-Merge*: Merge sorted files